pin0S/learningML/log.md

 Today's progress: Quick review of vector basics to make sure I understand basic operations, then back into linear alegbra finalising dot and cross product and ready to move into Matrices in linear algebra :)

 Thoughts: This [video](https://www.youtube.com/watch?v=kYB8IZa5AuE&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&index=3) = the best video for helping you to understand linear transformations!
 I just couldn't conceptualise it from reading Strang or even Khan academy then bam!
 I better understood it, although I don't doubt I will have to watch it again.
 This shows me that utilising a combo of resources is how I learn, I need to view something from differnet angles to better understand it.

+## Day 39: September 13, 2018

+Today's progress: Pushing my way through matrices, got through one lecture on khan academy after my alarm went off late

+Thoughts: I know I have been harping on about this but things are clicking.
+It has made me realise that going though the math is so fundamental to understanding the underlying concepts of machine learning.
+Going through the pain now will pay off massively down the track is my assumption.